henryw374/firebase-clojurescript-todo-list/README.md

 your editor.
 See [Practicalli](http://practicalli.github.io/clojure/clojure-editors/) for straightforward guides for many popular editors.

-In the REPL, type `(dev)`, this will start Clojurescript live compilation.
+In the REPL, type `(dev)`, this will start Clojurescript [live compilation](https://www.youtube.com/watch?v=KZjFVdU8VLI).

 If you refresh your web page, you should see the todo list app and can start using it.

 Open the file `dev/compilation.clj` in your editor.
 At the bottom there is a `(comment ..)` block - here are the commands you can send to the REPL to control Clojurescript compilation.
 Live compilation is already running, so try sending `(cljs-repl)` to the REPL.
-That drops you into a REPL using the browser environment.
+That drops you into a new REPL, now using the browser environment.

-Once in the browser REPL, open up `dev/dev/browser-scratch.cljs` to see commands you might want to send to effect changes in your app & etc
+Once in the browser REPL, open up `dev/dev/browser-scratch.cljs` to see some example commands you might want to send to effect changes in your app & etc

 ### Deploy to the web

-Before deploying, you should do a production build of the clojurescript.
+Before deploying, you should create a minified build of the clojurescript code.
 If you're in a browser repl, exit out with `:cljs/quit`.
 Once back in the main repl, send `(prod-build)` to the repl, this compiles all of your clojurescript into one minified file.

-When that completes, refresh your web page locally to see that it still works with the prod-build code.
+When that completes, refresh your web page locally to see that it still works with the minified code.

 When ready, run `firebase deploy` from the firebase dir.